carbon-language/carbon-lang/flang/documentation/Calls.md

   them and default to 1.
 * An *assumed-length* `CHARACTER(*)` dummy argument takes its length from the effective argument.
-* An *assumed-length* `CHARACTER(*)` function result takes its length from its eventual declaration in a calling scope.
+* An *assumed-length* `CHARACTER(*)` result of an external function (C721) has its length determined by its eventual declaration in a calling scope.
-* An *assumed-rank* dummy argument array has an unknown number of dimensions.
+* An *assumed-rank* `DIMENSION(..)` dummy argument array has an unknown number of dimensions.
-* A *polymorphic* dummy argument has a specific derived type or any possible extension of that type.
-An *unlimited polymorphic* dummy argument can have any type.
+* A *polymorphic* `CLASS(t)` dummy argument has a specific derived type or any possible extension of that type.
+An *unlimited polymorphic* `CLASS(*)` dummy argument can have intrinsic or derived type.
+* *Interoperable* `BIND(C)` procedures are written in C or callable from C.

 ## Interfaces

 Referenced procedures may or may not have declared interfaces available to their call sites.

-Calls to procedures with some post-Fortran '77 features require an explicit interface (15.4.2.2):
+Procedures with some post-Fortran '77 features *require* an explicit interface to be called (15.4.2.2) or even passed (4.3.4(2)):

-* use of argument keywords
+* use of argument keywords in a call
 * procedures that are `ELEMENTAL` or `BIND(C)`
 * procedures that are required to be `PURE` due to the context of the call (specification expression, `DO CONCURRENT`, `FORALL`)
-* dummy arguments with these attributes: `ALLOCATABLE`, `POINTER`, `VALUE`, `TARGET`, `OPTIONAL`, `ASYNCHRONOUS`, `VOLATILE` (but *not* `CONTIGUOUS`, `INTENT()`)
+* dummy arguments with these attributes: `ALLOCATABLE`, `POINTER`, `VALUE`, `TARGET`, `OPTIONAL`, `ASYNCHRONOUS`, `VOLATILE` (but *not* `CONTIGUOUS` or `INTENT()`)
+* dummy arguments that are coarrays
+* dummy arguments that are assumed-shape or assumed-rank arrays
+* dummy arguments with parameterized derived types
-* dummy arguments that are coarrays, have assumed-shape/-rank, have parameterized derived types, &/or are polymorphic
+* dummy arguments that are polymorphic
+* function result that is an array
+* function result that is `ALLOCATABLE` or `POINTER`
-* function results that are arrays, `ALLOCATABLE`, `POINTER`, or have derived types with any length parameters that are neither constant nor assumed
+* `CHARACTER` function result whose length is neither constant nor assumed
+* derived type function result with `LEN` type parameter value that is not constant
+  (note that result derived type parameters cannot be assumed (C795))

 Module procedures, internal procedures, procedure pointers, type-bound procedures, and recursive references by a procedure to itself always have explicit interfaces.
 (Consequentially, they cannot be assumed-length `CHARACTER(*)` functions;
-in fact, recursive function calls cannot have results with assumed parameters of any type (15.6.2.1(3))).
+conveniently, assumed-length `CHARACTER(*)` functions are prohibited from recursion (15.6.2.1(3))).

 Other uses of procedures besides calls may also require explicit interfaces, such as procedure pointer assignment, type-bound procedure bindings, &c.

-Note that non-parameterized monomorphic derived type arguments do not by themselves require the use of an explicit interface.
+Note that non-parameterized monomorphic derived type arguments do *not* by themselves require the use of an explicit interface.

-A procedure that requires an explicit interface must, in a strict reading of the standard (4.3.4(2) & 15.4.2.2), have that interface available when the procedure is passed as an argument.
+However, dummy arguments with any derived type parameters *do* require an explicit interface, even if they are all `KIND` type parameters.

-As a special case, see also 15.5.2.9(2), which explicitly allows an assumed-length `CHARACTER(*)` function to be passed as an actual argument to an explicit-length dummy); this has implications for calls to character-valued dummy functions and function pointers.
+15.5.2.9(2) explicitly allows an assumed-length `CHARACTER(*)` function to be passed as an actual argument to an explicit-length dummy);
+this has implications for calls to character-valued dummy functions and function pointers.
 (In the scopes that reference `CHARACTER` functions, they must have visible definitions with explicit result lengths.)

 ### Implicit interfaces

-In the absence of any characteristic or context that requires an explicit interface (see above), an external function or subroutine (R503) or `ENTRY` (R1541) can be called directly or indirectly via its implicit interface.
+In the absence of any characteristic or context that *requires* an explicit interface (see above), an external function or subroutine (R503) or `ENTRY` (R1541) can be called directly or indirectly via its implicit interface.
 Each of the arguments can be passed as a simple address, including dummy procedures.
-Procedures that *can* be called via an implicit interface can enjoy more thorough checking by semantics when they do have a visible external interface, but must be compiled as if all calls to them were through the implicit interface.
+Procedures that *can* be called via an implicit interface can undergo more thorough checking by semantics when an explicit interface for them exists, but they must be compiled as if all calls to them were through the implicit interface.
+This note will mention special handling for procedures that are exposed to the possibility of being called with an implicit interface as *F77ish* procedures below; this is of course not standard terminology.

-Internal and module subprograms that are ever passed as arguments &/or assigned as targets of procedure pointers are also potentially at risk of being called indirectly through implicit interfaces.
+Internal and module subprograms that are ever passed as arguments &/or assigned as targets of procedure pointers may be F77ish.

-Every procedure callable via an implicit interface can and must be distiguished at compilation time.
+Every F77ish procedure can and must be distiguished at compilation time.
 Such procedures should respect the external naming conventions (when external) and any legacy ABI used for Fortran '77 programs on the target architecture, so that portable libraries can be compiled and used by distinct implementations (and their versions) of Fortran.

-Note that functions callable via implicit interfaces still have known result types, possibly by means of implicit typing of their names.
+Note that F77ish functions still have known result types, possibly by means of implicit typing of their names.
 They can also be `CHARACTER(*)` assumed-length character functions.

-In other words: procedures that can be referenced with implicit interfaces have argument lists that comprise only addresses of effective arguments and the length of a `CHARACTER` function result (if any), and they can return only scalar values of intrinsic types.
+In other words: these F77sh procedures that do not require the use of an explicit interface and that can possibly be referenced, directly or indirectly, with implicit interfaces are limited to argument lists that comprise only the addresses of effective arguments and the length of a `CHARACTER` function result (when there is one), and they can return only scalar values with constant type parameter values.
-None of their arguments or results need be (or can be) implemented with descriptors, and any internal procedures passed to them as arguments must be addresses of trampolines.
+None of their arguments or results need be (or can be) implemented with descriptors, and any internal procedures passed to them as arguments must be simple addresses of non-internal subprograms or trampolines for internal procedures.

-Note that `INTENT` and `CONTIGUOUS` attributes do not, by themselves, require the use of explicit interface; neither does the use of dummy procedures (implicit or explicit in their interfaces).
+Note that `INTENT` and `CONTIGUOUS` attributes do not, by themselves, require the use of explicit interface; neither does the use of a dummy procedure (implicit or explicit in their interfaces).

-Analyses of calls to procedures with implicit interfaces must make allowances or impose restrictions capable of dealing with any of the invisible `INTENT` and `CONTIGUOUS` attributes of dummy arguments in the called procedure.
+Analyses of calls to F77ish procedures must make allowances or impose restrictions capable of dealing with any of the invisible `INTENT` and `CONTIGUOUS` attributes of dummy arguments in the called procedure.